-High-street banks are not that different from any other business.
+High street banks are not that different from other businesses.

-What sets them apart is that they work with money: looking after it, lending it, and helping you pay for things with it.
+What sets them apart is that they make their money... from dealing with money.
+They look after it, lend it, and help you pay for things with it.

 Keeping small amounts of money in your pocket to pay for things makes sense.
-But holding larger amounts is risky as there is a chance your money could get lost or stolen.
+But larger amounts are risky as it could get lost or stolen.

-Many banks today offer free safekeeping services, with no charge for using your current account.
-In return, they are able to use the money stored with them to earn a profit, by lending it to other people.
+Many banks today offer free safekeeping services, with no charge for using a current account.
+In return, they can use the money stored with them to earn a profit, eg by lending it to other people or investing it.

 We make sure banks operate in a safe and sound way so that your money is there when you need it.
 And should the worst happen and your bank fails, you could claim up to £85,000 of your money back through the Financial Services Compensation Scheme.

 Banks don’t just look after your money.
-They also lend money to those who need it.
+They also lend it.

-Banks provide loans for many things, whether you’re a family looking to buy a house or a business seeking to expand, hire and grow.
+They provide loans for many things, whether you are a family wanting to buy a house or a business trying to hire more people and expand.
 In this way, the flow of lending can help the economy as a whole to thrive.

-Lending money is a risky business, though.
-Banks can lose out if someone they have lent money to doesn’t pay it back.
+It's a risky business, though.
+Banks can lose money if someone they have lent to doesn't pay it back.

-Banks know this, so they try to make sure they earn enough profit by charging more interest for lending money than they pay out in interest on people’s savings.
+They are well aware of this, so they try to guarantee they make enough profit by charging more interest for lending money than they pay out on people's savings.
+Interest is either the charge for borrowing money or the reward for saving.

 Of course, some loans are riskier than others – and banks will charge higher interest rates to reflect this.

-But no-one can predict the future perfectly.
-Inevitably, banks sometimes get it wrong: sometimes a large number of loans will not be repaid.
-So the Bank of England makes sure that banks hold sufficient financial resources in case they face larger losses than they expect.
-That is part of ensuring banks operate in a safe and sound way.
+But no one can predict the future perfectly.
+Inevitably, banks can get it wrong: sometimes a large number of loans will not be repaid.
+So, the Bank of England makes sure they set enough money aside in case they face larger losses than expected.
+That is part of ensuring they operate in a safe and sound way.

-Banks provide debit and credit cards so you can pay for things in the shops and online.
+Banks provide debit and credit cards so you can pay for things in shops and online.

-When you use a card to buy, say, food, the money is transferred from your bank account to the bank account of the shop.
+When you use a card to buy, let's say, food, the money is transferred from your bank account to the shop's bank account.
 Exactly the same thing happens when you pay for things using your debit or credit card online.

-When you add to this the payments for much bigger items, like houses, and all the financial activity between banks and other financial situations, over £500 billion moves between bank accounts every single day.
-That’s over £5 million every second.
+When you include payments for much bigger items, such as houses, and all the financial activity between banks and other financial situations, more than £500 billion moves between accounts every day.
+That’s more than £5 million a second.

 Bank of England's explainer to what banks do.